cemel-jhu/PSB-Image-Processing/README.md

 This research was sponsored by the U.S. Air Force Office of Scientific Research (AFOSR) under grant \# FA9550-18-1-0071.
-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. 2017245441.
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant DGE-1746891.
 The authors recognize Dr. Craig Johnson at Drexel University for his help with transmission electron microscopy.
 The authors also appreciate insightful discussions with Professor H¨ael Mughrabi of Erlangen-N¨urnberg University in Germany and Professor Jaroslav Pol´ak of the